adrianSRoman/LAM/README.md

 - `-C, --config`, specify the configuration file required for training
 - `-R, --resume`, continue training from the checkpoint of the last saved model

+Please refer to the config files [README](configs/train/README.md) to understand how to setup your training config.

 Example:
 ```
 # The configuration file used to train the model is "config/train/train.json"